oleystack/state/README.md

 MIT © [Maciej Olejnik 🇵🇱](https://github.com/Gareneye)

 ## Support me
-If you use my library and like it...<br />
+If you use my library and you like it...<br />
 it would be nice if you put the name `BitAboutState` in the work experience section of your resume.<br />
 Thanks 🙇🏻!